barde44/FUTURE_UX_03/README.md

-FUTURE_UX_03 – CRM Dashboard for Digital Agency
+# FUTURE_UX_03 – CRM Dashboard for Digital Agency

+---

-🖥️ Project Overview
+## 🖥️ Project Overview

 This project is part of Task 3 of the UI/UX Design Internship at Future Interns.

-The objective of this task was to design a CRM Dashboard for a Digital Agency, focusing on lead management, client tracking, task organization, and performance analytics.
+The goal of this task was to design a web-based CRM Dashboard for a Digital Agency, focusing on structured data management, workflow organization, and performance analytics using modern SaaS UI standards.

-The system helps agencies:
+The CRM system allows agencies to:

-Manage leads and clients
+- Manage leads efficiently

-Track deal progress
+- Track client information and communication history

-Organize internal tasks
+- Organize internal tasks and pipeline stages

-Analyze performance metrics
+- Monitor KPIs and business performance

-Monitor revenue and conversion rates
+- Analyze revenue and conversion metrics

+---

-🎯 Task Objective
+## 🎯 Task Objective

-Design a complete web-based CRM dashboard experience following modern SaaS design standards, structured UX thinking, and scalable UI architecture.
+Design a complete desktop CRM dashboard experience for a service-based digital agency, following real-world SaaS product structure, scalability principles, and usability best practices.

-The project includes both UX documentation and structured wireframes to simulate a real-world CRM product.
+---

-📦 Key Deliverables
+## 📦 Key Deliverables

-User Context – CRM Dashboard (Digital Agency)
+- User Context – CRM Dashboard for Digital Agency

-User Persona – CRM Dashboard
+- User Persona – CRM Dashboard

-User Flow – CRM Dashboard
+- User Flow – CRM Dashboard Journey

-Low-Fidelity Wireframes (CRM Pages)
+- Low-Fidelity Wireframes (Dashboard, Leads, Clients, Tasks, Analytics, Settings)

-Wireframed pages include:

-Dashboard

-Leads

-Clients

-Tasks

-Analytics

-Settings

-All deliverables are documented and organized inside this repository.
+All deliverables are organized and documented in this repository.

+---

-🗂️ Repository Structure
+## 🗂️ Repository Structure

 FUTURE_UX_03/
 │
 ├── Figma-FigJam